WolfDatka/RustSDelete/README.md

-# This is just a simple way to use SDelete on files and folders from the conetext menu.
+# This is just a simple way to utalize SDelete on files and folders using the conetext menu.

 ## What is SDelete
-  SDelete is a part of Sysinternals which deletes files/folders so they are unrecoverable.
+  SDelete is a part of Sysinternals, which deletes files/folders so they are unrecoverable.

-  ### How does it delete so the files/folders are unrecoverable
+  ### How does it delete so that the files/folders are unrecoverable
-    Usually when you delete a file it's just removed from a list which stores where everything starts and how long they are.
-If someone wants to recover a file after they deleted it they can use many program which can recover files.
+    Usually when you delete a file it's just removed from a list, which stores where that file starts, or what the folder contains.
+If someone wants to recover a file after it's deleted, there are many programs, which can recover files.
-    SDelete doesn't just delete the entry, but first writes random data over the file/folder so even if someone knows where the file/folder was there'll be rubbish data, which can't even be recovered by advanced recovery techniques.
+    SDelete doesn't just delete the entry, but first writes random data over the file/folder so even if someone knows where the file/folder was there'll be rubbish data there, which can't even be recovered by advanced recovery techniques.
     In the release I set 10 passes (the data will be overwritten 10 times by random data) which is pleanty, I read that 3 letter agencies use 7 usually.

 ## How to use it from src